Who Are Limina Immersive?

 “Immersive industry leader”

 Catherine Allen is most well known as a UK leading expert in immersive technology and its relationship with the public.
-Her approach is playful yet heavily audience-centric and grounded in data.
+Her approach is future-thinking and imaginative, yet heavily audience-centric and grounded in data.
 After working on the BAFTA-winning iPad app Disney Animated, Catherine led the creation of two of the BBC’s first virtual reality experiences in 2015 – 2016.
 Finding VR an incredible artistic medium, but with a frustratingly narrow audience, she founded Limina Immersive in late 2016; a VR events and research company dedicated to bringing immersive tech to broader audiences.
 Limina ran cultural VR events across the world to a total of over 15,000 audience members.

 Catherine has continuously shared findings about audience needs back with universities and the sector.
 She has authored numerous public reports that have influenced policy.